 While it’s different to agree upon a definition we will venture to find a way to describe the term hipster music.
 In the modern age it’s music not enjoyed in the mainstream.
 It’s represented with pride by people living on the periphery.
 What is punk rock’s influence on society?
 It’s a code.
 Music that can only be properly enjoyed by a small group of chosen ones.

 Now, if you are going to cite these groups as your favorites, let me issue out a warning.
-Your choice of favorite records from a band’s discography can also make or break your hipster cred.
+Your choice of favorite records from a band’s discography can also make or break your hipster rock cred.
 Choosing Radiohead’s OK Computer as your preferred release by the band

 Don’t dare call Joy Division‘s Love will tear us apart, their best song!
 You have been warned.
+Although severely and rather unfairly more famous than their brethren Echo and the Bunnymen, Joy Division do make for some of the best hipster music ever created.

+Who do hipsters listen to?
 You see, hipsters are overly zealous collectors.
 While other members of geekdom are content to keep their interests relatively private, the hipster wears his/hers like a badge of honor.
 Going to the trouble these people voluntarily put themselves through seems a bit extreme to the ordinary oink like myself.
 But, then again, what is more worthwhile than investing time in music, snappy clothes, and bygone music formats like CDs and cassettes?

 While we are on the subject, the hipster style also shows an openness towards electronica flourishes.
 Many of the most famous bands take an EDM approach to their music.
 Bands like Kasabian and Tame Impala have taken the mix all the way to the big festival stages.
 Genres like witch-

 For that matter, the more eccentric the better.
 Music styles and genres born from the cauldrons of the internet find a home in hipsterville.
 Especially, if its intent is comedic.
 The vaporwave trend had its supporters.
+If the hipster music genre ever becomes a thing it will hold at its foundation vaporwave or at least its modern equivalent.

 The more extreme it is the better.
 Genres such as black and doom metal.
 While enjoyed exclusively by devoted metalheads until recently, hipster music welcomes it.
 In an ironic way?
 It’s difficult to tell.

 What is hipster music in the modern age?
-Like alternative rock or indie, it is a style that strays away from mainstream culture.
+Like alternative rock or indie music, it is a style that strays away from mainstream culture.
 It is often eccentric, challenging for the listener, supportive of alternative ideas.
 Hipster music cannot die as long as people are busy making music that the mainstream listener cannot possibly fancy, or even comprehend.